Oliver Kahn: Television career

-After the 2008 UEFA European Football Championship, he joined the ZDF sports team as an analyst for the German national team's games.
+After the 2008 UEFA European Football Championship, he joined the ZDF sports team as an analyst for the Germany national team's games.
 In 2009, he was part of the jury of a China Central Television reality show, which aimed to find China's best young goalkeeper.
 As of 2011, he started negotiations with television channel Sat.1 to introduce the same format to German television under the name Never give up – The Kahn Principle, in which the winner would receive a contract to play for a Bundesliga club.

 Bayern Munich management

 On 30 August 2019, it was revealed that Kahn would join the executive board of FC Bayern Munich on 1 January 2020.
 On 1 June 2021, it was announced that Kahn would take over the CEO position at Bayern Munich starting 1 July 2021, succeeding retiring Karl-Heinz Rummenigge.
+Kahn was sacked as CEO on 27 May 2023.

 Personal life

 Kahn was born in Karlsruhe.
 He is partly of Latvian descent; his father Rolf was born in Liepāja in 1943, where he remains well-known, to a Latvian mother, Ērika Alksne, and a Baltic German father, also named Rolf.
 Rolf briefly played professionally for Karlsruher SC, as did his son Axel, Oliver Kahn's older brother.

 In 2009, he was offered the position of manager for the FC Schalke 04, which he turned down.
 Two years thereafter, in April 2011, a German court fined Kahn €125,000 ($182,223) for tax evasion after failing to declare more than €6,000 of luxury clothing he bought on a trip to Dubai.

 He supports the Munich street-football league Bunt kickt gut, which is considered a pioneer project of organised street-football and a Germany and Europe-wide model of intercultural understanding, education values and prevention; the Sepp-Herberger foundation, which promotes football in schools, clubs, and prisons; and the Justin Rockola Association, whose goal is the protection of young people against violence, alcohol and drugs.

 He received his coaching licence in 2010.
 After having studied business at the Privatuniversität Schloss Seeburg Kahn obtained a Master of Business Administration degree in 2012.
-His thesis topic was "Strategic management in Germany's professional soccer".
+His thesis topic was "Strategic management in Germany's professional football".

 Relationships

 In 1999, Kahn married Simone, with whom he has two children: Katharina-Maria (born 28 December 1998) and David (born 7 March 2003).
 The couple separated in 2003 and Kahn thereafter had a highly publicised relationship with Verena Kerth from 2003 to 2008.
 Kahn and Simone briefly reconciled in 2009, before divorcing the same year.

 On 8 July 2011, Kahn married his girlfriend Svenja in Munich.
-The couple has a son, born in 2011.
+The couple have a son, born in 2011.